Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 Please take a moment to rate your understanding of the learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/2yApCdKchE5WkNKD6)

-This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.
+This allows us to get feedback on how well the students are grasping the learning outcomes and tells us where we can improve the tutorial experience.

 # Now Commit